cheolheil/control_chart/README.md

 # control_chart

 This is a simple Shewhart chart implementation for univariate statistical process control.
-The current version has x-bar, S, R, moving average statistics, and more will be added.
+The current version has the following statistics
+- x-bar
+- S
+- R
+- moving average
+More will be added.

 A simple usage is as follows.
 ```python